 Parents of dependent students may borrow up to the cost of attendance minus any financial aid that the student receives.
 Parents begin repayment within 60 days of the final disbursement.
 Deferment options are available with the Department of Education.
 This loan is not automatically awarded.

-To apply for the loan, a parent may download the PLUS Parent Loan application.
+To apply for the loan, a parent may go online to www.studentloans.gov.
 Applications for the upcoming fall/spring semesters will be available June 1.
 The loan cannot be processed through the federal government until mid-July.
-The application must be completed and submitted to the Office of Student Financial Services for certification.
+The application must be completed for certification.
 If the loan is not approved but denied, the dependent student may contact the Office of Student Financial Services to request additional funds through the unsubsidized Direct Stafford Loan Program.